Stillpoint-Software/GoodThingsFromScratch/_pages/about.md

 ---
 Hi, my name is Meredith Blair Bearov.
 I have over two decades in high-end culinary and hospitality services.

-My career in hospitality includes pivotal stints at The Inn at Little Washington and Citronnelle; James Beard award-winning, Michelin Stars, Relais & Châteaux, and Relais & Gourmand properties.
+My career in hospitality includes pivotal stints at **The Inn at Little Washington** and **Citronnelle**; James Beard award-winning, Michelin Stars, Relais & Châteaux, and Relais & Gourmand properties.
 I have worked in all aspects of the industry, including fine dining, event planning and management, culinary retail, and sales.

 These experiences have equipped me with a unique perspective and an understanding of what it takes to plan and execute exceptional experiences.